zriyansh/signoz.io/docs/userguide/query-builder.md

 ## Setup Alerts

 You can also set up alerts by clicking on `Setup Alerts`.
-It will take you to the alerts query builder with you selected options in place.
+It will take you to the alerts query builder with your selected options in place.

 <figure data-zoomable align='center'>
     <img src="/img/docs/query-builder/setup-alerts.png" alt="Set up Alerts"/>